Informo/specs/content/informo/what-is-informo.md

 Regarding the trust issue described the first section, Informo also introduces a trust management mechanism, trying to set the balance between having to manually manage every person you trust, and having one person deciding for everyone who is trustworthy.
-In the current configuration, the Informo core team has slightly more privileges than other parties, since new users will be advised (but not forced) to start building their trust network by trusting Informo.
-While it's not an ideal situation, the Informo core team believes it is a step towards a less monolithic trust control.
+In the current configuration, the administrators of a federation have slightly more privileges than other parties, since new users will be advised (but not forced) to start building their trust network by trusting a set of suggested entities.
+While it's not an ideal situation, we believes it is a step towards a less monolithic trust control.

 ### The meaning of "Informo"